-To end on a somber note we will now consider one of the most tragic cases in Latin America.
-This little island for more than 20 years has been held in the iron fist of the bloody egomaniac Trujillo, and his dictatorship is probably one of the strongest in the world, not excepting the Communist tyrannies.
-With the sea on three sides and a weak, terrorized country on the fourth, he has no trouble guarding his borders.
-With a huge police and military force he has crushed all resistance within his country, and his hired gunmen terrorize Dominican citizens residing in Mexico, Cuba and the United States (the Galindez case was an excellent example of his methods).
-The amount of aid given him by the U.S. and his extensive connections with the U.S. are now notorious, but matters the Arbenz regime fell with almost no resistance despite strong popular support due to lack of adequate arms to stop Castillo Armas, who was supplied with the most modern U.S. armament.
+A highly unstable situation resulted from the assassination of dictator Castillo Armas, who had deposed President Arbenz Guzman in 1954 in a U.S. backed revolt.
+There was undoubtedly considerable Communist influence in the Arbenz regime, but Communist aid to Guatemala was restricted to propaganda.
+Reports in the U.S. press of Communist arms shipments were proved to be false when the Arbenz regime fell with almost no resistance despite strong popular support due to lack of adequate arms to stop Castillo Armas, who was supplied with the most modern U.S. armament.
 The real motive behind Arbenz' fall was the extensive confiscations of United Fruit Company land which his government was distributing among the peasants.
 Castillo Armas' coup considerably strengthened the Communists in Guatemala and created a most unpleasant impression in the rest of Latin America, which saw the bared sword of U.S. military might backing up U.S. economic exploitation when its hegemony was threatened.
 Despite government decrees to the contrary, 20,000 people marched through the streets of the capital of Guatemala on May Day of this year.